 5. What is the role of Local Resilience Forums?

-has been published setting out the system to support those who are clinically extremely vulnerable and provides further detail about the role of LRFs and councils in supporting the shielded group.
-The LGA’s on protecting vulnerable people during the outbreak also lists the role of different partners in providing support.
+Government guidance for Local Authorities and Local Resilience Forums (LRFs) has been published setting out the system to support those who are clinically extremely vulnerable and provides further detail about the role of LRFs and councils in supporting the shielded group.
+The LGA’s briefing note on protecting vulnerable people during the outbreak also lists the role of different partners in providing support.